- No red lines

 Prof Dr Joybrato Mukherjee

-President of the German Academic Exchange Service e.V.
+President German Academic Exchange Service (DAAD)

 Introduction